 You can buy really varied, interesting, cheap noodles in an Asian market.
 I never buy rice noodles in a supermarket - they're very overpriced.
 That goes for just about any condiments/sauces for Asian meals.
 Go to an Asian grocer and stock up.
 The produce is usually cheaper too.
 One of my Asian stores has really fresh fish and meat.
 Just know the store and ask about it. - MaddyWho

 Ethnic supermarkets (chinese, greek, lebanese, etc) are a great source for good value interesting ingredients. - AndersAu

-What are your best tips for eating healthy on a super tight budget?
+What are your best tips for eating healthfully on a super-tight budget?